- Annual salary

 Kapiʻolani Community College (KCC) offers 400 hours of training during a one-semester course to prepare eligible students for the licensure examination.
 Students who pass the exam, based on certification from the National Registry of Emergency Medical Technicians, receive EMT Licensure from the State Board of Medical Examiners.

 The EMT Academy is a work/study training program, where employees will attend school full-time in the Kapiʻolani Community College EMT program, while receiving full-time pay and benefits while employed with Honolulu Emergency Medical Services (EMS).
 Honolulu EMS will also pay for tuition costs and fees for each employee enrolled in the KCC EMT program.
 The goal is completion of all requirements for licensure as an Emergency Medical Technician – Basic (EMT-B) with the State of Hawaiʻi.
 When employees are not attending classes at KCC, they will participate in weekly supplemental training in our EMS division.
 Successful completion of the program and licensure in the State of Hawaiʻi will result in continued employment as an Emergency Medical Technician II.
+Applications will open annually in August, with the Academy beginning the following July.

 Step Two: Gain Experience as an EMT